Price Laboratory School (1950)

 On several occasions, notably in 1971, 1986, 1989, 2002, and 2012, the school faced crises in which its continued existence was threatened.
 In April 1971, with laboratory schools closing across the United States, the Regents directed UNI to investigate alternate plans for accomplishing the objectives of the Price Laboratory School program.
 School Director Ross Nielsen vigorously defended the program.

-He compared closing the laboratory school with a medical school closing its teaching hospital.
-And he said that transferring student teaching to local public schools would be a very costly proposition.
-Also, Lieutenant Governor Roger Jepsen, a laboratory school alumnus, defended the school to a committee of the General Assembly.
-Ultimately, the committee asked that the laboratory school budget be separated from the university's general operating budget, so that expenses could be tracked better.
-And they asked the school to negotiate higher tuition payments from Cedar Falls and Waterloo pupils.
+He compared closing the laboratory school with a medical school closing its teaching hospital and noted that transferring student teaching to local public schools would be a very costly proposition.
+Iowa Lieutenant Governor Roger Jepsen, a laboratory school alumnus, also defended the school to a committee of the General Assembly.
+Ultimately, the committee asked that the laboratory school budget be separated from the university's general operating budget, so expenses could be tracked better.
+They also asked the school to negotiate higher tuition payments from Cedar Falls and Waterloo pupils.

 Photograph of a laboratory class, 1959, in the University of Northern Iowa Photograph Collection, PLS Box 3, PLS 7- Secondary Students Classroom- Whole Class Folder 17, #23, University Archives, Rod Library, University of Northern Iowa.